-In practice, researchers who conduct randomised controlled trials often present results on statistics other than the mean.
-For example, the results can be used to run a regression of the form where T is a binary variable that indicates treatment status, and the Xs are various characteristics measured at baseline that are included in the regression both on their own (main effects) and as interactions with treatment status (see de Mel, McKenzie, and Woodruff 2008 for an example of a field experiment with micro-enterprises in Sri Lanka).
+In practice, researchers who conduct randomized controlled trials often do present results on statistics other than the mean.
+For example, the results can be used to run a regression of the form where T is a binary variable that indicates treatment status, and the X's are various characteristics measured at baseline that are included in the regression both on their own (main effects) and as interactions with treatment status (see Suresh de Mel, David McKenzie, and Christopher Woodruff 2008 for an example of a field experiment with micro-enterprises in Sri Lanka).
 The estimated treatment effect now varies across the population, so that it is possible, for example, to estimate whether the average treatment effect is positive or negative for various subgroups of interest.
 These estimates depend on more assumptions than the trial itself, in particular on the validity of running a regression like (13), on which I shall have more to say below.
 One immediate charge against such a procedure is data mining.
-A sufficiently determined examination of any trial will eventually reveal some subgroup for whom the treatment yielded a significant effect of some sort, and there is no general way of adjusting standard errors to protect against the possibility.
-In drug trials, the FDA rules require that analytical plans be submitted prior to trial, and at least one economic experiment-moving to opportunity-has imposed similar rules on itself (see the protocol by Feins and McInnis 2001).
+A sufficiently determined examination of any trial will eventually reveal some subgroup for which the treatment yielded a significant effect of some sort, and there is no general way of adjusting standard errors to protect against the possibility.
+A classic example from medicine comes from the ISIS-2 trial of the use of aspirin after heart attacks (Richard Peto, Rory Collins, and Richard Gray 1995).
+A randomized trial established a beneficial effect with a significance level of better than 10^{-6} , yet ex post analysis of the data showed that there was no significant effect for trial subjects whose astrological signs were Libra or Gemini.
+In drug trials, the FDA rules require that analytical plans be submitted prior to trials and drugs cannot be approved based on ex post data analysis.
+As noted by Robert J. Sampson (2008), one analysis of the recent Moving to Opportunity experiment has an appendix listing tests of many thousands of outcomes (Lisa Sanbonmatsu et al. 2006).

+(13)

-$$Y_i = \beta_0 + \beta_1 T_i + \sum_j \theta_j X{ij} + \sum_j \theta_j X{ij} \times T_i + u_i$$ (13)
+$$Y_i = \beta_0 + \beta_1 T_i + \sum_j \theta_j X{ij}$$

+$$+ \sum_j \phi_j X{ij} \times T_i + u_i,$$